 Pursuant to section 6.1 of the Insider Directive, Insiders may not acquire or dispose of, directly or indirectly, for their own account or for the account of third parties, Securities of the Lindt & Sprüngli Group during the following periods:

 - 10 calendar days before December 31 and June 30, respectively, until 24 hours (one trading day) after publication of the (preliminary) results of the Lindt & Sprüngli Group; or

-- 20 calendar days before the planned publication of (i) the annual or semi-annual report and (ii) the key items of the agenda of a general meeting of the company (such publication usually occurs together with the annual report) until 24 hours (one trading day) after publication of the results and key agenda items, respectively.
+- 20 calendar days before the planned publication of (i) the annual or half-year report and (ii) the key items of the agenda of a general meeting of the company (such publication usually occurs together with the annual report) until 24 hours (one trading day) after publication of the results and key agenda items, respectively.

 General closed periods apply irrespective of whether or not they were specially communicated and irrespective of whether or not an Insider has any insider information.

 In addition to the general closed periods, a special closed period may apply either automatically due to a project or transaction (in accordance with section 5.4 of the Insider Directive) or on determination by the CEO or the CFO in specific circumstances, and may apply to (i) a specified group of directors, officers or employees and/or (ii) specific securities of other listed companies, and for the period as communicated, usually ending within 24 hours (one trading day) after publication of the relevant insider information or final termination of such project.
 Special closed periods apply irrespective of whether or not an Insider has insider information.

 An Insider may trade in Securities of the Lindt & Sprüngli Group outside the closed periods, but only if they have no insider information relating to the Securities of the Lindt & Sprüngli Group.